Ibramelias/ReadMe/README.md

   ## Description.
-  This application running in node.js.
-The application will prompt the user for various parts of questions then build that readme file based on inputs.
+  ReadMe is generator application running in node.js.
+This is CLI application, Which will prompt the users and then build readme file based on thier inputs.

   ## Installation.
-  Clone the repo
+  Clone the repo.

   ## Usage
-  Run the application
+  Run the application node index.js

   ## Contribution.
-  Download the repo.
+  * Download the repo using installation instructions.
+  * Create your own branch and preform a pull request.
+  * Project is running an inquirer read the docs before you get start.

   ## Test.
+  This is a straight forward application to test, run the test on the file that is producing the functionality in question

   ## Questions